A path may refer to any of the following:

-1. Alternatively referred to as the pathname, the current path or path is the complete location or name of where a computer file, web page, or other object is located.
-Below are some basic examples of different paths you will encounter while working on a computer.
+1. Alternatively known as the pathname, the current path or path is the complete location or name of where a computer, file, device, or web page is located.
+Below are examples of different types of computer-related paths.

 The following example shows an MS-DOS path or file path for system.ini file.
 When working with an MS-DOS, Windows, or Windows command line path, the drives, directories, and files are all separated by a backslash.